drux31/de-zoomcamp-2024/02-workflow-orchestration/README.md

 ##### Working with Mage

-globally, What we are doing is :
+globally, What we have done is the following :
 * Load data from the internet to postgres ;
 * configure GCP and set a service account for Mage ;
 * Load parquet data from the internet to a GCS Bucket ;
-*

-Once the connection is configured, we can build our pipeline to load taxi data from internet to postgres.
-The code will not be detailed here, it can be found into the source files.
+* Partitioning a large parquet file, in order to speed up the loading to GCS ;
+* Create a pipeline to load data from GCS to BigQuery, enabling a trigger to run the pipeline on schduled time (triggers are actualy what allow schduling in Mage).

+We did also dig into some advanced practices like parameterizing pipelines, backfilling or deployment.
+We mainly worked with batch pipelines, but Mage also offers streming or data integration pipelines.

 #### Troubleshooting
 * You encounter an error about the port of postgres being already used, change the port into the .env file to 5431.